AAspCodes/tiktotube/README.md

 ### How it works:

-- selenium webdriver opens tiktok.com in firefox(could also be modified to run in chrome)
+- Selenium webdriver opens tiktok.com in firefox(could also be modified to run in chrome)
-- grabs the urls of the desired videos
+- Grab the urls of the desired videos
-- selenium webdriver opens https://snaptik.app/en (snaptik, is a site for downloading tiktok videos)
+- Selenium webdriver opens https://snaptik.app/en (snaptik, is a site for downloading tiktok videos)
-- for each video:
+- For each video:
-    - enter tiktok video url into snap tik, and click download
+    - Enter tiktok video url into snap tik, and click download
-    - download the video
+    - Download the video

-- run video_editor.py script to concatenate all videos
+- Run video_editor.py script to concatenate all videos

-- boom, final video...
+- Boom!!, final video
+- ...
+- profit!!